Image credits: ESO/T. Preibisch; NASA/ESA and The Hubble Heritage Team STScI/AURA; NASA, ESA, and A. Simon (GSFC).

 ABOUT THE SHOW

-Few stories are more thrilling, more extraordinary, than that of our Solar System and the planets, moons, asteroids and comets that orbit the star we call the Sun.
-In this exciting new live show, astronomer Will Gater brings this remarkable tale to the stage.
+Few stories are more exciting, more extraordinary, than that of our Solar System and the planets, moons, asteroids and comets that orbit the star we call the Sun.
+In this thrilling live show, astronomer Will Gater brings this remarkable tale to the stage.

 The Story of the Solar System explores how the planets came to be and how they were transformed from wandering points of light to familiar worlds.
 Worlds that we’ve now examined up-close with robotic rovers and orbiting spacecraft.